This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Provide general information

-Most general questions can be answered from publicly available information, notably from the GOV.UK ‘visas and immigration’ webpages and more detailed Home Office policy guidance.
+Most general questions about visa eligibility and processes can be answered from the gov.uk ‘visas and immigration’ webpages or Home Office policy guidance.

 Signpost to sources of legal advice or help

-A constituent may need to seek legal or professional advice, particularly in complex or urgent cases.
-The Office of the Immigration Services Commissioner (OISC) has published a collection of pages providing information for consumers who are considering using an OISC regulated organisation, which includes an Adviser Finder tool that lists regulated advisers.
-The Immigration Law Practitioners’ Association publishes a list of specialist practitioners, which may also be helpful.
+A constituent might need professional advice, particularly if it is a complex or urgent case.
+The Office of the Immigration Services Commissioner (OISC) has information for consumers who are considering using an OISC-regulated organisation, which includes an Adviser Finder tool.
+The Immigration Law Practitioners’ Association publishes a list of specialist practitioners, and there is a collection of links to additional directories on the Finding a lawyer page on the Right to Remain website.

 Highlight poor administrative handling of a case